 First time to Bali?
 Some helpful facts

-If this is your first time to Bali then your in for a real treat.
-For some people the 3rd world experience can be a bit overwhelming at first.
-But, I always tell fellow travellers to relax and let Bali do it’s thing while you sit back and enjoy the unfolding spectacle that Bali is so famous for.
+If this is your first time to Bali then you are in for a real treat.
+For some people, the 3rd world experience can be a bit overwhelming at first.
+But, I always tell fellow travellers to relax and let Bali do its thing while you sit back and enjoy the unfolding spectacle that Bali is so famous for.
 It really hits you from the moment you arrive.
 The airport is not so bad but at the time of writing this Sept 17, I can tell you that the immigration queue is going to be a nightmare.
-I am adding this next sentence in 10 days later to let you know that the immigration line was worse than expected.
-Literally 90 min to get through.
-Apparently, a KLM and China Eastern flight arrived at the same time so the place was jam packed.
+I am adding this next sentence 10 days later to let you know that the immigration line was worse than expected.
+It literally 90 min to get through.
+Apparently, a KLM and China Eastern flight arrived at the same time so the place was jam-packed.
 At least I could check my emails while waiting.

-For the life of me I can’t understand why a popular tourist destination like Bali cannot streamline the immigration process.
+For the life of me, I can’t understand why a popular tourist destination like Bali cannot streamline the immigration process.
 I’ve waited in one instance for well over an hour.
 The customs guys seem to enjoy going real slow while the rest of us have to suck it up and wait patiently.
-It’s all part of the fun and games but it is well worth the wait, because we all know whats on the other side.
-A good tip as well visas soon as you get off the plane run to the immigration area.
+It’s all part of the fun and games but it is well worth the wait because we all know what’s on the other side.
+A good tip as well is visas soon as you get off the plane run to the immigration area.
 Get in front of your fellow passengers and bolt to the front.
-What ever you do do not amble and take your time walking there as there are heaps of flights landing all the time and the last thing you want is to be at the end of a queue of a huge 747 that’s just landed from Europe.
+Whatever you do not amble and take your time walking there as there are heaps of flights landing all the time and the last thing you want is to be at the end of a queue of a huge 747 that’s just landed from Europe.
 You’ll be waiting 2 hours for sure!

 But how are you going to pay for this taxi if you haven’t changed any of your Aussie dollars into Rupiah?
-Well, luckily for us there is a really good money changer as soon as you leave the terminal on you right hand side.
-It’s legit so there’s no worry about getting ripped off or short changed.
-My advice is to change ( let’s say your in Bali for a week) $750 for 2 people and $500 for 1 person at this money changer.
-Most villas will have their own safe so you can rest easy knowing that your money is ok while your out and about.
+Well, luckily for us there is a really good money changer as soon as you leave the terminal on your right-hand side.
+It’s legit so there’s no worry about getting ripped off or short-changed.
+My advice is to change ( let’s say you are in Bali for a week) $750 for 2 people and $500 for 1 person at this money changer.
+Most villas will have their own safety so you can rest easy knowing that your money is ok while you out and about.
 If you are staying in a hotel and prefer to change your money there then be prepared to get a much lower exchange rate.
-Hotels especially the Seminyak, Legian and Kuta areas are notorious for charging excess exchange fees and be prepared to get about 20% less than you would if you changed you money at the airport.
+Hotels especially the Seminyak, Legian and Kuta areas are notorious for charging excess exchange fees and be prepared to get about 20% less than you would if you changed your money at the airport.

-If you don’t carry cash, there are heaps of ATM’s all over the main areas and there’s always 1 in your local convenience store like Circle K, 7 Eleven or the larger supermarkets like Pepito or Popular.
+If you don’t carry cash, there are heaps of ATM’s all over the main areas and there’s always 1 in your local convenience stores like Circle K, 7 Eleven or the larger supermarkets like Pepito or Popular.
 My experience with AM’s has always been fine but there was one instance where the machine did not dispense the money and my account got debited.
-Westpac were cool with the refund but it’s just the hassle.
+Westpac was cool with the refund but it’s just the hassle.
 Then there’s the paranoia about getting your card skimmed.
 This happens everywhere so just use your better judgement and perhaps go to an ATM that looks like other people have used it.
-If there’s bit of a queue there then that’s a good sign.
-There are Commonwealth Bank branded ATM’s you can see all over the place but to be honest Im not sure if this is the real deal of a fake.
-Again, go where the people are to put your mind at ease and if someone gets there card chewed up or swallowed then at least you know not to use that machine.
+If there’s a bit of a queue there then that’s a good sign.
+There are Commonwealth Bank branded ATM’s you can see all over the place but, to be honest, I’m not sure if this is the real deal of a fake.
+Again, go where the people are to put your mind at ease and if someone gets their card chewed up or swallowed then at least you know not to use that machine.
 Better them than you!

 Take care when renting a scooter

-If your the adventurous type who wants to rent a scooter then Bali is scooter kingdom.
+If you are the adventurous type who wants to rent a scooter then Bali is the scooter kingdom.
 I reckon it’s the scooter capital of the world.
-Hondas, Suzuki, Vespas, and Yamaha scooters area all over the place.
-The streets are absolutely jam packed with them.
-Thesis the favourite form of transport of over 5 million people all crammed into a small space.
-You get the idea now?
-It is non stop, 24/7 zoom zoom and the bikes are really easy to rent.
+Hondas, Suzuki, Vespas, and Yamaha scooters are all over the place.
+The streets are absolutely jam-packed with them.
+This is the favourite form of transport of over 5 million people all crammed into a small space.
+Do you get the idea now?
+It is non-stop, has 24/7 zoom zoom and the bikes are really easy to rent.
 For most Aussies getting a scooter in Bali is just what they do.
 It’s easy to get around, cheap to hire (about $5 per day) and petrol prices are about half of what they are back home.
 Be warned that riding a scooter in Bali is bloody dangerous and every week, if not every day someone comes off their bike and is hospitalised.

 They will tell you that you need to follow them to the police station and for most Aussies the thought of going to an Indonesian police station is terrifying.
 They prey on this fear and will tell you that you can pay the fine then and there to avoid the hassle.
 Take my advice and pay the guy.
 What’s $20 or even $50 when it comes to keeping you out of the clutches of bent Bali cops.
-You may think your being smart and you may think that your a smooth talker and can work your way out of this but believe me when I tell you they have seem hundreds of young Aussie tourists tearing up the roads all before and you are just another dumb tourists who they will fleece.
+You may think you’re being smart and you may think that you are a smooth talker and can work your way out of this but believe me when I tell you they have seen hundreds of young Aussie tourists tearing up the roads all before and you are just another dumb tourists who they will fleece.
 Accept this fact and move on.
-If you want to go to the station to do the paper work then be prepared for hours of waiting with the eventual same outcome.
+If you want to go to the station to do the paperwork then be prepared for hours of waiting with the eventual same outcome.

-If your going to rent scooter in Bali then these tips are golden and make sure you follow these exactly as we have been there and done it before dozens of times.
+If you’re going to rent a scooter in Bali then these tips are golden and make sure you follow these exactly as we have been there and done it before dozens of times.

-Wear a helmet at all time.
-You may think it’s cool not to wear one but the police are on the look out for this and if you fall off well, a helmet is the only thing between your head and hard Balinese bitumen.
+Wear a helmet at all times.
+You may think it’s cool not to wear one but the police are on the lookout for this and if you fall off well, a helmet is the only thing between your head and hard Balinese bitumen.

-It’s OK to fill up with petrol at road side stalls that have petrol in old Absolute Vodka bottles.
+It’s OK to fill up with petrol at roadside stalls that have petrol in old Absolut Vodka bottles.
 Local vendors looking to earn extra money will see petrol at about Rp 8000 per litre.
-If you go to a Pertamina Government station you will pay less but these are out of the way and last thing you want s to run out of juice on an Indonesian back road.
+If you go to a Pertamina Government station you will pay less but these are out of the way and the last thing you want s to run out of juice on an Indonesian back road.

 Make sure you have a current drivers license.
 The jury is still out whether or not you need an International Drivers License as I have never had one and I have rented a bike for over 20 years.
 No one will ever ask you for this and if the police pull you over your stuffed anyway regardless of license.
 Have a close look at the following video, study it and take everything on board.